On the $q$-generalised multinomial/divergence correspondence: Introduction

 Here, $\P=\{p_{i}\}_{i=1}^{r}\equiv\{k_{i}/n\}_{i=1}^{r}$ represents the discrete probability distribution corresponding to $\bm{k}$, with $p_{i}\in [0,1]$ and $\sum_{i=1}^{r}p_{i}=1$.
 The function $H_{1}(\P)\coloneqq -\sum_{i=1}^{r}p_{i}\ln p_{i}$ denotes the BGS entropy of distribution $\P$.
 This combinatorial derivation of BGS entropy is known as Wallis's derivation \cite[p.~351]{Jaynes03}.

 This Wallis's approach has recently been generalised to the $q$-deformed case for the complete order of the expansion in $n$ \cite{Okamura24}, within the framework of Tsallis's nonextensive statistics \cite{Tsallis88,Curado91,Abe01,TsallisBibList}.
-The motivation for this $q$-generalisation arises from various physical phenomena and technical applications that cannot be adequately described by BGS entropy and the corresponding additive statistics.
+The motivation for this $q$-generalisation arises from various physical phenomena and technical applications, such as memory effects, long-range interactions, and non-ergodic systems, which cannot be adequately described by BGS entropy and the corresponding additive statistics.
 The resulting expression (see Eq.~(\ref{formula:cL}) later), which is the $q$-generalisation of Eq.~(\ref{asympt:cL1}), is represented as an infinite series expansion in terms of $n$, and involves Tsallis entropies \cite{Havrda67,Daroczy70,Tsallis88}---nonadditive $q$-generalisations of BGS entropy---with sequential entropic indices.
 The formula gives an exact, smooth function for all real values of $q$, thus providing a distinctive characterisation of Tsallis entropy within $q$-deformed combinatorics.

 In this paper, we extend our investigation to a generalisation of another classic result concerning the asymptotic relationship between the probability mass function (PMF) of a multinomial distribution and statistical divergence.
 Divergence, also known as relative entropy or discrimination information \cite{Kullback51}, is a fundamental concept in statistics.
 It serves as the basis for various important information-theoretic quantities, including joint entropy, cross-entropy, conditional entropy and mutual entropy \cite{Cover05}.
 Divergence has applications across a broad spectrum of disciplines, such as statistical tests \cite{Hoeffding65,Arizono89}, model selection and inference \cite{Burnham02}, information geometry \cite{Amari16} and financial mathematics \cite{Kelly56}.
 It also plays a significant role in pattern recognition \cite{Bai21}, with machine learning being a prominent modern application.